 6. Learn more at Zandvoort Museum

 The Zandvoort Museum is a great place to learn about the town’s history, but it can be a little tough to navigate if you don’t know where to start.
-Zandvoort’s past is represented by over 4,000 objects, but there are no signs inside the museum directing you to specific exhibits.
+Over 4,000 objects represent Zandvoort’s past, but there are no signs inside the museum directing you to specific exhibits.

 Additionally, there are no labels on display cases or wall plaques explaining the significance of each item.
-However, once you get used to the layout of the space, you’ll be able to appreciate all of the fascinating items in the collection.
+However, once you get used to the space layout, you’ll be able to appreciate all of the fascinating items in the collection.

-Zandvoort Museum is free to enter and open every day from 10 am to 5 pm.
+Zandvoort Museum is free to enter and open daily from 10 a.m. to 5 p.m.
 It’s a great place to spend an afternoon if you’re interested in learning about Zandvoort’s past.

 See Related: Famous Buildings in Amsterdam to Visit